Skip to main content Skip to Table of Contents

 • The combination of an element’s accessible name and accessible description is its text alternative.

-6.1 Test Procedure for Meaningful Images
+6.A Test Procedure for Images with a non-empty text alternative

-Baseline Test ID: 6.1-MeaningfulImage
+Baseline Test ID: 6.A-MeaningfulImage

 Identify Content